• Skip to primary navigation

 • Pour oil into a small skillet or saucepan, until it measures to about ½ to ¾-inch up the sides.
 Place skillet over medium heat and let it reach about 325 degrees or moderately hot.

-• Cook 2 to 3 chips at a time, until it gets golden brown on both sides, about 1 minute each side.
+• Cook 2 to 3 chips at a time, until they get golden on both sides, about 1 minute each side.
 Drain on a paper towel and continue cooking remaining chips.

 Tip: Avoid cooking at high heat, as it can cause the chips to brown too quickly, preventing them from crisping up properly.